MLSDev/development-standards/platform/frontend/frontend.md

 ## Google Analytics & other third-party services

+Write ID for each server (development, staging, production) as a constant.
+Move the script of outside servers to run and use these constants there.

 Google Analytics:
 * Test account - dev@mlsdev.com (see on articles - accounts) - create app google analytics for staging and development servers.
 * Production account provided/created by/for client